renovatebot/renovate/docs/usage/python.md

 ### Sources in `Pipfile`

-Renovate detects any custom-configured sources in `Pipfile` and uses them.
+Renovate finds and uses any custom sources in your `Pipfile`.

-### Specify URL in configuration
+### Set URL in Renovate configuration

+Create a `python` object and put a `registryUrls` array in it.
-You can use the `registryUrls` array to configure alternate index URL(s). e.g.:
+Fill the array with alternate index URL(s).

 ```json
 {